py-craft/asipio/CONTRIBUTING.md

 ## Get Started!

-asipio is using [UV](https://docs.astral.sh/uv/) for package management.
+aiovoip is using [UV](https://docs.astral.sh/uv/) for package management.

 Assuming you have uv installed, you can get started with the following commands: